cztchoice/docfetcher/src/net/sourceforge/docfetcher/website/es/index.markdown

-**Announcement**: You may be interested in [DocFetcher Pro](http://docfetcher.sourceforge.net/wiki/doku.php?id=docfetcher_pro), the upcoming commercial version of DocFetcher.
+**Announcement**: DocFetcher Pro 1.0, the commercial big brother of DocFetcher, has been released in January 2021.
+See the [DocFetcher Pro website](https://docfetcherpro.com/) for more.

 Descripción
 ===========